 Please follow these steps to file a notice:

 - Verify that the blog in question is hosted by Automattic.
-We have no control over blogs that say “Powered by WordPress” Those blogs use the open source WordPress software and are not hosted by us.
+We have no control over blogs that say “Powered by WordPress.”
+Those blogs use the open source WordPress.org software and are not hosted by us.
 Please contact the appropriate web host with complaints.
 We only host blogs that have “wordpress.com” in their URL or that say “Blog at WordPress.com” on the site.

 - Contact the blogger directly.
 Go to the blog post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the blogger.

-- Send your complaint to our designated agent.
-If the issue cannot be resolved directly with the blogger, send your complaint to our designated agent at (we prefer email):
+- Send your complaint to our designated agent via the form below, if the issue cannot be resolved directly with the blogger.

 Phone: (877) 273-8550